Ajones827/FinalProject/338511-2599598 - Kyle Williams - May 2, 2022 1258 AM - LostResidenceFinal/README.txt

-Basic Functionality of TextBased Adventure Game - Lost Residence
+Basic Functionality of TextBased Adventure Game - TerraCraft

-The rooms file consists of 34 rooms.
+The rooms file consists of 30 rooms.

 Each Room contains: